vector4653/Re-Pacman/README.md

 - `projectfiles/nodes.py` — Maze node graph and connectivity
 - `projectfiles/mazedata.py` & `*.txt` — Maze definitions and layout files
 - `projectfiles/sprites.py` — Sprite/graphics helpers

+---

+## 📚 Source Code Attribution

+The original source code for this project was taken from **[pacmancode.com](https://pacmancode.com)**, a comprehensive tutorial series on building a Pac-Man game in Python using Pygame.
+This project extends and modifies that foundation with additional features such as playable ghost mode and enhanced AI algorithms.